TheOneric/CR-Fixes/Readme.md

 None yet.

 <a name="crf_footnote1">1</a>: In fact the darktheme provided here is a modified version of tholinka's dark crunchyroll plugin, which can be found here: https://github.com/tholinka/Dark-Crunchyroll-Plugin

+<a name="crf_footnote2">2</a>: If the active tab was a series overview page (where all the episodes are listed) a refresh is necessary to change the container colour.
+And for the dark/not-dark mode to take effect in other tabs, that were not active when toggling via popup, a refresh is also necessary.